|

 After a minimum of a week, the fully cured

-time consuming operation in guitar making, and a lot of makers go for
+time consuming operation in guitar making, A lot of builders go for

 |